ganapoop/calculator/README.md

 # calculator
-a simple calculator for terminal.
+a simple calculator for terminal that adds, subtracts, multiplies, and divides whole numbers.